 Top Tips for Families Attending the Macy's Balloon Inflation

 Beating the line.
-In the past, we've advised visitors that the most foolproof way to beat the crowds is to visit the American Museum of Natural History prior to the start of the balloon inflation.
-With the earlier start time and different route, which does not pass the main doors on Central Park West, we're not sure this is useful this time around.
-Of course, because of the more friendly daytime hours, the event might be even MORE crowded.
-If you want to give it a try, the museum is open until 5:45pm on Thanksgiving eve.
+In the past, we've advised visitors that the most foolproof way to beat the crowds is to visit the American Museum of Natural History before the start of the balloon inflation.
+With the earlier start time and a different route, which does not pass the main doors on Central Park West, we're not sure this is useful this time around.
+If you want to give it a try, the museum is open until 5:30pm on Thanksgiving eve.